OptimizationGameTheory/benchmarks/README.md

 ## Results and Discussion

-Our experimental analysis indicates that the effectiveness of the optimization methods varies with the characteristics of the underlying problem.
-In the Auction Design problem, the objective function is highly sensitive to the enforcement of economic constraints via penalty terms.
-Both the steepest descent and Newton’s methods can converge to a solution that approximates the analytical optimum; however, steepest descent tends to be more robust in scenarios where the penalty terms introduce mild nonlinearity, while Newton’s method may deliver faster convergence when the Hessian is well-conditioned.
-Consequently, careful parameter tuning is essential in auction design to balance convergence speed against numerical stability.

-For the Congestion on Networks problem, the potential function exhibits a clear quadratic structure.
-In such settings, Newton’s method benefits from the strong curvature information provided by the Hessian and can converge rapidly.
-Nevertheless, steepest descent offers a more straightforward implementation with robust performance, albeit at the cost of increased iterations.
-The inherent structure of the congestion problem renders both methods effective, with the choice largely depending on the computational resources available and the desired convergence rate.
+Our experimental analysis highlights the varying effectiveness of optimization methods across different problem domains.

+In the auction design problem, the steepest descent method produces a solution but exhibits extreme numerical instability, often yielding values far from the analytical optimum.
+This suggests that improper parameter selection—such as an overly large step size or high penalty term—leads to divergence.
+Careful tuning of parameters, including a smaller step size ($\alpha$) and moderate penalty coefficient ($\mu$), is necessary to stabilize convergence.
+Newton’s method, on the other hand, fails entirely due to an ill-conditioned Hessian, making matrix inversion impossible.
+This is expected, as the penalty terms introduce nontrivial nonlinearity.
+To address this, a small regularization term ($\epsilon I$) can be added to the Hessian before inversion, improving numerical stability and allowing Newton’s method to converge when feasible.

+For congestion optimization, the potential function follows a well-structured quadratic form.
+This allows Newton’s method to leverage second-order curvature information for rapid convergence, making it the preferred approach when computational efficiency is a priority.
+However, when the Hessian is poorly conditioned or computational constraints limit matrix inversion, steepest descent remains a robust alternative.
+While it requires more iterations, it consistently finds solutions, making it preferable in cases where stability is more important than speed.
+The trade-off between the two methods largely depends on resource availability and the scale of the network.

-In contrast, the Stable Matching problem poses unique challenges due to the near-linear nature of its potential function.
-Under these conditions, the reliance of Newton’s method on second-order derivative information becomes less beneficial, leading to instability or non-convergence.
-Steepest descent, although generally slower and more sensitive to parameter choices, demonstrates a higher degree of robustness for this problem class.
-However, the continuous relaxation inherent in the formulation can lead to significant approximation errors when compared to the discrete optimal solution.
-Overall, the matching problem appears to favor methods that prioritize stability over rapid convergence.
+The stable matching problem introduces additional challenges due to its near-linear potential function, which diminishes the advantages of Newton’s method.
+Without strong curvature information, Newton’s updates become unstable, leading to non-convergence.
+Steepest descent, while sensitive to step size selection, remains the more reliable approach.
+However, the continuous relaxation used in this optimization framework may introduce significant approximation errors compared to the discrete optimal solution.
+To improve Newton’s method’s performance in this setting, incorporating a smoothed potential function or adaptive Hessian regularization may help mitigate instability and enable better convergence.

+Overall, our findings underscore the importance of parameter tuning and method selection in each optimization problem.
+The choice between steepest descent and Newton’s method depends not only on the structure of the objective function but also on numerical stability considerations and computational feasibility.

 ## Future Directions